lucasgelfond/arduino-pov-display/README.md

 This repo is started as a way to house my first real Arduino project, the Arduino Persistence of Vision (POV) display.

 A typical persistence of vision display works by using a similar technique but spins and uses much more complicated code.
 It often also requires soldering, custom woodworking, motors, and accelerometers.
 Example <a href="http://www.youtube.com/watch?v=uVL9V1wNoVg"> here </a>.
-Also because it is circular, the amount of writing is very limited.
 I decided that I wanted to stick with a much more simple approach for my first Arduino project.

+Because of this, the project is perfect not only for enthusiasts, but for beginners in place of just flashing LEDs, photographers, and people wanting a cool, but easy first project.

 This is how it works:

 Let's say you have a 3x3 pixel grid.
 You can easily make simple letters like the "T" in this example.